dmagic1304/pizza-parlor/README.md

 Test3: "It will create myPizza object using Pizza constructor and pass it size and toppings properties"
 Code: handleSubmit();
 Expected Output: myPizza = {'medium', [pepperoni, cheese, onions]}

+Test4: "It will pass the totalCost to displayCost() that will handle display on UI"
+Code: handleSubmit();
+Expected Output: totalCost value displayed on UI